webplatform/docs-wpd/Community/Meetings/Community_Development/index.md

 ** Ask folks on the public list and IRC to re-tweet or whatever.
 ** Get stewards to point to it from their highly-juiced pages.
 * Doc Sprint North Carolina (?)
+* Doc Sprint Zurich, targeted for August 28: Call for Experts, who can support the event on-site?

 ==Tuesday, April 23, 2013 at 10:00 a.m.
 PDT / 1:00 p.m.
 EDT / 5:00 p.m.
 GMT==